-An interface functions and mixins that can be invoked from Sass by passing in arguments.
+An interface for functions and mixins that can be invoked from Sass by passing in arguments.

 This extends AsyncCallable because all synchronous callables are also